The toilet is clogged or the boat needs a pumpout . . . but you need to go. What do you do? [More] Emergency Toilet: The Wag Bag

 Would you know if water was filling your bilge BEFORE it got over the floorboards?
 The sooner you know, the better your chance of saving the boat.
 [More] Bilge Alarm

-Someday, your life or the life of someone you love may depend on the Lifesling working properly.
-Are you willing to bet your life on yours?
+Someday, your life or the life of someone you love may depend on a Lifesling.
+How to make sure it will deply correctly.
 [More] Is Your Lifesling Ready For Use?
 Are you SURE?

 Detailed list of gear for a coastal cruising ditch bag, including reasons for every item and links to buy and/or learn more.
 [More] The Ditch Bag

-Good PFDs and tethers are expensive high tech gear.
-Here’s what we chose and tips on setting it all up.
-[More] Setting Up a New PFD
+Good PFDs (personal floatation devices) and tethers are expensive high tech gear.
+How to choose and set up a new PFD.
+[More] Getting a New PFD

 An easy way to organize your first aid supplies so it’ll be easy to find what you need when the time arises, and a list of what’s in ours.
-[More] Organizing the First Aid Supplies
+[More] How To Organize First Aid Supplies